Getting Started with PDI

 In the Step Name field, enter

-Click the comparison operator field.
-It is set to = by default.
+Click the comparison operator field, which is set to = by default.
 The Functions window appears.

 Filter rows is set postalcode is not null Click OK to exit the Filter Rows window.